mobilityiq/miq-backend-recruitment/README.md

 Once submitted, your application will be tested and in a short technical interview you will be asked to go over your code and answer some questions about the application.

-Please use this as an opportunity to show how you normally code and approach coding assignments.
+If you don't include X in your final submission, then the assumption is you don't usually include X in your normal day-to-day coding.
+Please use this as an opportunity to show how you normally code and approach coding assignments (feel free to show off how good you really are!).